 Dance became a part of Emily’s life from a very young age.
 She began her training in ballet, tap, and jazz.
 When Emily began to dance competitively, at the age of ten, she expanded her repertoire with contemporary, hip hop, musical theatre, and acrobatics.
 Within her time in dance studios, she has co-produced many charity dance showcases, donating all of the proceeds to foundations such as the Sick Kid’s Foundation and Make A Wish.
 Teaching has always been her passion as she has been assisting dance classes since 2005, both in recreational and competitive.
 Emily attended both George Brown College and The School of Toronto Dance Theatre to further train in dance.
 She is currently a member of multiple dance companies in Toronto, which perform in a range of commercial, latin, and Bollywood styles.
 She has also performed for international companies, such as BNF stationed in Dubai.
 Emily continues to train in order to grow as both a performer and teacher.

-Grace has had a passion for children and the arts for the past 14 years.
+Grace has had a passion for children and the arts for the past 17 years.
 She studied at Humber College in the Child and Youth Work program.
-She began her career working for a not for profit organization for 8 years, where she started as a counselor-in-training, later working her way up to program coordinator/ camp administrator.
-Growing up, it was clear she has a passion and talent for music, learning how to play the piano, flute, tenor saxophone and Caribbean steel pan.
-Her greatest highlight from her music adventures would have been the opportunity to perform at Massey hall with selected students in the TDSB.
-She is currently completing her TEFL certification with the University of Toronto and is hoping to teach English as a second language in the future.
-Grace is excited for the adventures that await her in her new home at Gotta Dance.
+She began her career working for a non for profit organization for 8 years, where she started as a counsellor-in-training, later working her way up to program coordinator/ camp administrator.
+She has worked in different institutions, including schools where she helped develop programs for children with learning disabilities, behavioural concerns, and different home environments.
+She recently completed her TEFL certification with the University of Toronto and hopes to be able to teach English abroad in the future!
+Her years of experience in the workforce have given her a strong foundation to take any situation head-on.
+Grace is excited to join the Gotta Dance team for her 4th season as she continues to cheer on the dancer’s every step of the way!